MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 > [!div class="mx-imgBorder"]
 > ![Project Settings Context, Work, Iterations page](media/areas/modify-areas-its-iterations-ts.png)

 1. To schedule the start and end dates for each sprint your teams use,  Highlight the sprint and choose **Set dates**.
-Or, you can open the :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: context menu for the iteration path and choose **Edit**.
+Or, you can select **Actions** :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: for the iteration path and choose **Edit**.

    Choose the calendar icon to choose new dates.